liuzhaochen/DMRG3S/README.md

 and fully based on [ITensorMPS.jl](https://github.com/ITensor/ITensorMPS.jl).

-Related approaches also includes Controlled Bond Expansion (CBE) algorithm [2,4,5].
+Related approaches also include the Controlled Bond Expansion (CBE) algorithm [2,4,5].

 The code has only been tested for limited cases.
 Please use it with caution and validate results carefully.
 ## Example